LeventeKalman02/Project-Interstellar-Vendetta/README.md

 ## Game Setting

-The Game Is Set in a Futuristic Distopian Sci-Fi world.
+The Game Is Set in a Futuristic Sci-Fi world.

 ## Issues & Bugs Faced During Development
 - Snapping of objects to the hand at the incorrect location on the object.